-A few days ago, Fashion magazine published an interview with Sarah Marantz Lindenberg, the founder of a company called NiteCapCo.
+A few days ago, Fashion magazine published an interview with Sarah Marantz Lindenberg, the founder of NiteCapCo, a silk sleep cap.

 Yes, the same night cap black women have been wrapping their hair in for generations is a new invention.
 This claim led to a huge backlash on Twitter as you can see below:-